Sifnos Chrissopigi Monastery

 Location: Chrissopigi

-According to the local tradition, in the Medieval ages, nuns would live in the monastery.
-After an invasion from pirates, the nuns ran to hide but one nun did not manage to leave on time.
-Chased by the pirates, the nun prayed on Virgin Mary to save her and this is when the rock of the monastery was cut in two and the pirates fell into the sea.
-This is the local explanation why the rock on which the monastery is built is separated from the rest of the island with a narrow stretch of sea.
+According to the local tradition, a group of nuns lived in the monastery during the Medieval ages.
+After an invasion from pirates, the nuns went into hiding, except for one nun who did not manage to leave on time.
+Chased by the pirates, the nun prayed to the Virgin Mary to save her and this is when the rock of the monastery was cut in two and the pirates fell into the sea.
+This is the local explanation for why the rock on which the monastery is built is separated from the rest of the island with a narrow stretch of sea.

 Map